Illinois Compiled Statutes

 extraordinary or pertinent information concerning the circumstances of the

-child's death or serious life-threatening injury, (iii) identification of child protective or other social services provided or actions taken regarding the child or his or her family at the time of the death or serious life-threatening injury or within the preceding 5 years, (iv) any action or further investigation undertaken by the
+child's death or serious life-threatening injury, (iii) identification of child protective or other social services provided or actions taken regarding the child or the child's family at the time of the death or serious life-threatening injury or within the preceding 5 years, (iv) any action or further investigation undertaken by the

 Department since the death or serious life-threatening injury of the